Estimated reading time: 4 minutes

 Have you ever pulled apart your home in search of the simplest item?
-I have- because when I have set my mind on needing to find something, I’m committed to finding it at all costs.
+I have, because when I set my mind on finding something, I’m committed to locating it at all costs.
 Once I do, I usually look around at pillows strewn about, drawers left open, and papers scattered.
-I’ve asked myself – was it worth it?
+I ask myself – was it worth it?
 The answer is always the same – yes, yes it was.

 It never feels good when we’ve lost something… or someone.
 I have spent countless moments figuring out how to not let it happen again so that I don’t have to feel the same discomfort.
 What organizational system do I need to put in place?
 What behaviors do I need to break?
 What do I need to do to secure my peace?
 Yet, somehow, no matter how many safeguards I put in place, something happens… because life happens.
-I try to remind myself that I’m not perfect, our journeys are not perfect, and that loss is inevitable – but that doesn’t seem to temper the emotions that come over me.
+I try to remind myself that I’m not perfect, and that loss is inevitable – but that doesn’t seem to temper the emotions that overcome me.

 Separation from God

-After they sinned, God came to the garden.
-Adam and Eve hid.
+After Adam & Eve sinned, God came to the garden, and so they hid.
 (Genesis 3:8).
 God called out, and Adam responded – “I heard Your voice in the garden, and I was afraid because I was naked; and I hid myself” (Genesis 3:9-10).
-There are immediate implications when we make choices that lead to us separation from God.
-We start to see ourselves differently and we turn away even further from God.
+There are immediate implications when we make choices that cause us to separate from God.
+We start to see ourselves differently and we turn even further away from God.
 Whether it is shame, fear, or feeling like God doesn’t care, the result is still the same.
 We widen the gap between us and God, instead of working to close it.

 Adam and Eve had to pay the price for their sin.
 God told them if they ate of the tree, or even if they touched it, they would surely die.
 (Genesis 3:3.)
 And so, their sentence was laid out before them.
 They could no longer eat of the tree of life.
 They were unable to stay in the garden of Eden.
 Instead, life would be difficult, and death was inevitable.